David Yurdiga: COVID-19 mandates and resignation

 Yurdiga’s constituency office in Cold Lake was vandalized in January 2021 when someone spray painted “COVID lie” on the building.
 Yurdiga told the Cold Lake Sun he empathized with the frustrations of the person responsible for the vandalism.
 He also said he was following Alberta’s COVID-19 restrictions, but did not agree with all of them.

 In August 2021 Yurdiga called legislation mandating COVID-19 vaccinations for public servants “a tyrannical idea” and criticized Quebec’s vaccine passport program.
 Later that month he announced he would not run for re-election, despite being named the party's official candidate in January 2021.
 A spokesperson for the Conservative Party of Canada said Yurdiga cited health problems as his reason for stepping down.

 When the election campaign began, Yurdiga endorsed the People's Party of Canada and the party's candidate for Fort McMurray-Cold Lake, Shawn McDonald.
+He also donated $1,500 to McDonald's campaign.

-He did not endorse his Conservative successor, Laila Goodridge, but endorsed the re-election of Lakeland Conservative MP Shannon Stubbs on Facebook.
+Yurdiga did not endorse his Conservative successor, Laila Goodridge, but endorsed the re-election of Lakeland Conservative MP Shannon Stubbs on Facebook.
 McDonald claimed Yurdiga was forced out for criticizing a COVID-19 vaccine mandate for all government employees.